My KDP Wizard Review 🙂

 So, what is KDP Wizard and what does it do?

 KDP Wizard is a chrome app, that functions as a kind of full service software for people who are publishing through Kindle Direct Publishing, AND other stores.
 Really, this is for any publisher.
 Some highlights:

 What features does it have?

 To begin with, there’s the data organization and visualization, particularly the Airtables export.
 This sounds simple but is actually a religious experience, or at least it was for me.
 Amazon data is messy – the bookshelf won’t let you ever actually delete a book, and hardly any information is contained in one place, let alone the information for all your books at a glance.
 With KDP Wizard you can export all your books data to AirTables with one click.
 It really does extract everything, and I’m going to include a list below of all the data that is listed for each book listing on the spreadsheet, all in one spot.
-This gives you better data visualization and way way better search ability.
+This gives you better data visualisation and way way better search ability.
 The birds-eye view gives you the ability to spot a lot of patterns you never would of otherwise.
 One missing feature seems to be the ability to view eBook page counts – only paperback seems to display.
 I’ve messaged the team, and they’re adding that feature soon!
 The following is displayed for each book:

 Paperback Cover File

 eBook Cover File

 Trim Size Cm

 Edit Details Page